FREE Security Quote

 A phone line is not required for LifeShield to operate correctly; the phone line can be used as a back-up connection to the LifeShield monitoring center.

-In addition to monitoring your home for criminal activities and extreme weather, you can set your LifeShield home security system to also notify you whenever anyone comes or goes.
+In addition to monitoring your home for emergencies, you can set your LifeShield home security system to also notify you whenever anyone comes or goes.
 You’ll know exactly what time the dog walker, the gardener or the cleaning person shows up.
 You can also disable those people’s access or change their security codes from anywhere.

 Yes.
 The LifeShield Monitoring Center has a UL (Underwriter’s Laboratory) certification and is one of only a few centers to earn a Central Station Alarm Association Five Diamond 100% Operator Certification.
 That means the center is recognized for its ongoing operating training, random UL inspections, excellent customer service and minimal false alarms and dispatches.